aoloe/php-senape/README.md

   - [x] define default settings
   - [x] load the local settings
 - [ ] create a `senape.js` file that can be load by the client
-  - [x] create a js file that is able to manipulate the dom and to get json through ajax
+  - [x] create a javascript file that is able to manipulate the dom and to get json through ajax
   - [x] return json from php
   - [ ] use a js template engine
+- [ ] implement cross site requests from `senape.js` to get the `mustache` files from a different server as where the static html is.
 - [ ] create the main widgets
    - [x] test mustache for the php side
    - [x] test mustache for the js side